InertiaImpact/SplitFlapUniversalFirmware/README.md

 Firmware for a multi-module split-flap display where each character cell is an independent ATtiny1616 microcontroller connected to a shared RS-485 bus.
 A Raspberry Pi (or any serial host) sends commands over the bus to drive individual cells or the whole display at once.

+It is designed to work with the Split-Flap display from Adam G.  See https://youtu.be/-C8_AtxEEQc?si=Gym5wikeFH2vUNRm The protocol is fully backward compatible.

 ---

 ## Table of Contents